 Agency A: We were told not to specify a gender since it would severely limit us with the birth moms.
 We were also told the more open to different races, the more quickly a match may happen.
 The agency system relies quite a bit on an online system-wide search portal where a birth mom can select parameters when looking at families, so you could be limiting your options for a match and not really know it.
 They also have walk-in situations where birth moms can look at a book of families in the area or the caseworker counseling with a birth mom, if the worker is impressed with your family, would show your profile to her.

 H2H: We were told to absolutely choose a gender or specific race if we wanted to.
-This was a big one to my hubby who, having four girls, wanted a son.
+This was a big one to my hubby who, having four girls, desperately wanted a son.
 We specified a boy.
-We also limited to African-American because we saw too many of them being born without adoptive parents (sad, but true).
+Ethnicity was not a concern for us.
 Your participation in the process of matching is much greater since you approve of available adoption situations before the birthmother sees your profile.
 With Agency A, a birth mom could see your profile and you would never know unless a caseworker actually handed it to them and told you after the fact.

 Adoptive Couple Stipulations